 Person-centred care also has a focus on the clinical teams.
-To succeed, a person-centred approach should also address the experiences of our clinical teams and volunteers, because their ability and inclination to care effectively for patients is compromised if they do not feel cared for themselves.3 It is vital that volunteers and staff caring for patients have the knowledge and skills they need to do a good job, and we want to improve how we support all our clinicians to develop.
-This strategy describes the Trust's approach to supporting clinicians with the right knowledge and skills, adopting the 'no decision in isolation' culture, and multi-disciplinary working.
+To succeed, a person-centred approach should also address the volunteer and staffs experience, because the team's ability and inclination to care effectively for patients is compromised if they do not feel cared for themselves.3 It is vital that volunteers and staff caring for patients work in a supportive, clinically led and supervised environment with clear development opportunities, and in a 'just culture' when things go wrong.
+This strategy describes the Trust approach to supporting our clinical teams with the right knowledge and skills, adopting the 'no decision in isolation' culture, and multi-professional working.
 Evidence consistently shows that multi-professional team working delivers better outcomes for patients and more effective and satisfying work for clinicians.4